lylek/vintage-basic/README.txt

 can define callCC in terms of it and reset, but not vice-versa.
 So there.
 Plus, my shift and callCC are rank-3 polymorphic!
 Nobody else achieves that flexibility.

+Other things we could do:
+* Pre-check types
+* Pre-check labels, generate code in place of labels
+* Convert variable references to IORefs
+Is it easiest to do these with staging?